Connecticut Audbon Society

 November 18, 2022 Hikers on the Day Brook trail at Connecticut Audubon Society’s Bafflin Sanctuary in Pomfret have a new place to rest and enjoy the view – a granite bench donated in the memory of local sports pioneer, Pam Childs.
 Inspiring young athletes for decades, Pam Childs left a lasting mark on high school […]

-October 10, 2022 Paul Colburn, a master wildlife conservationist, will speak about bobcats on Saturday, November 5, at 2:00 p.m. at The Connecticut Audubon Society (CAS) Center at Pomfret, 218 Day Road, Pomfret Center.
-Adult admission is $5.00 for CAS members, $10.00 for non-members.
-There is no charge for children 12 and under.
-In recent […]
+September 10, 2023 Paul Colburn will discuss black bears on Saturday, October 14 at 2:00 p.m. at the Connecticut Audubon Society (CAS) Center at Pomfret, 218 Day Road, Pomfret Center.
+Paul is a graduate of the Connecticut Department of Energy & Environmental Protection (CT DEEP) Master Wildlife Conservationist Program.
+Adult admission is $5.00 for CAS […]

 New Bird Tracking Technology Installed